by Garrick Dee

-It’s one of our body’s most sensitive areas that needs careful attention.
+It’s one of our body’s most sensitive areas that need careful attention.

-In the perfect world, you can just go a salon and have it waxed but that costs a lot of money.
+In the perfect world, you can go to a salon and have it waxed, but that costs a lot of money.

 This area is highly sensitive and using the wrong product may affect the Vagina pH and can lead to infections.

 So please take time to read these tips before you grab a blade and shave down-under.

 Pubic hair is our body’s way to protect our reproductive organs from foreign objects.
 In the case of women, it protects the vagina from bacteria and pathogens.